domijin/LibertyEarth/README.md

 ### First Step

 It sounds like a hopeless optimistic ideal.
 But it's possible and I'm making it feasible.
-Smarter minds like you can join force with [my roadmap](#how-do-we-do), or propose a better path.
+Smarter minds like you can join force with [my road map](#how-do-we-do), or propose a better path.

 We will collaborate on building tools and methodologies for ourselves, other companies, corporations, governments to communicate efficiently and effectively.